intersystems/multi-model-exercise/README.md

 2. Open the connections.config file in the top-level directory.

 3. Enter the Intersystems IP and Port listed for your intersystem IRIS instance and save.
-If you are using the InterSystems IRIS Learning Labs instance (which can be found [here](https://www.intersystems.com/try-intersystems-iris-for-free/)), enter the IP and Port listed under 'External Connections.'
+If you are using the InterSystems IRIS Learning Labs instance (which can be found [here](https://www.intersystems.com/try-intersystems-iris-for-free/)), you only need to update the ip field to match the ‘external ip’ field found in your lab.
 If you are using the InterSystems [InterSystems IRIS community edition through Docker](https://hub.docker.com/_/intersystems-iris-data-platform), you will need to follow a few extra steps:
 	  * Install Docker
 	  * Run `docker run --name my-iris2 -d -p 52773:52773 -p 51773:51773 store/intersystems/iris-community:2019.3.0.302.0`
 	  * Navigate to `http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen` and update your password.
 If necessary, replace 'localhost' with your computer's IP address